DDS Admissions: Frequently-Asked Questions (FAQs)

 Is there a minimum grade point average I must attain?

-Yes, California residents must have at least a 2.70 GPA overall and in the science in order to be eligible to apply.
-All other applicants must have at least a 3.0 GPA overall and in the sciences in order to be eligible to apply.
+Yes, California residents must have at least a 2.70 GPA overall academic as well as in the sciences in order to be eligible to apply.
+All other applicants must have at least a 3.0 GPA overall academic and in the sciences in order to be eligible to apply.

 Does the UCSF School of Dentistry offer counseling to prospective students?